 I have a thing for the color red and it features predominantly in my home, as on this blog.
 Homemaking provides a satisfying creative outlet and I love making things for our home, though my style tends towards simplicity and utility.

 A couple years ago I wrote a homemaking mission statement, as a vision for the kind of home I want to create and an affirmation of the work I do here.

 I create spaces for living, learning, cooking, creating, studying, relaxing - being together - that are comfortable, clean, efficient, beautiful, welcoming, and organized.

 My ideal home is both bright and warm.
 It is a simple space where people feel comfortable and welcomed.

-The purpose of building home is to raise our children in a loving atmosphere, to create a safe space for learning and working for our family, and to share the gift of our home with other people.
+The purpose of building home is to raise our children in a loving atmosphere, to create a safe space for our family to learn and work together, and to share the gift of our home with other people.

 I have consistently found (and I've lived enough places to know!) this doesn't require fancy meals, lots of square footage, the right color scheme, or the best furniture.
 What builds this kind of environment is relationship and that's ultimately what homemaking supports, relationships.

 Hospitality is a natural extension of this kind of homemaking and sharing our home with other people is a strong calling in my life.
 This too, I inherited from my parents.
 My hospitality-related resource posts are found in the Adventure Living library in Travel & Hospitality.

 hosting a friend's birthday in our Montreal apartment